A woman meditating by a lake with mountains in the background, wearing a white shirt and blue leggings, surrounded by nature.

 Location & Access

 In person in Santa Monica, and online for California residents.
 Private-pay practice.
+By appointment only.

 Address